Lipen/formal-methods-course/syllabus.typ

   )
 ]

-== Homework and Lab Exercises (20%)
+== Homework Assignments (20%)

-Frequent assignments focusing on each logic or tool introduced.
+Assignments focusing on each logic or tool introduced.

 == Literature Review & Presentation (20%)